A Relaxed Lagrange Multiplier Approach for Phase Field Models: Numerical results

-We use the classical benchmark problem for the MBE model.
-Mainly we consider the domain $\Omega=[0,2\pi]^{2}$, with $\epsilon^{2}=0.1$. we choose the smooth initial condition

-and solve the MBE model with slope selection using $s=4$ and $\alpha=10^{-5}$.
-In Fig.\ref{Fig7.sub.1}, we present the energy curve obtained with a time step of $\Delta t=0.001$, which matches closely with the accurate energy.
-The evolution of $r_n$ is depicted in Fig.\ref{Fig7.sub.2}.
-It can be observed that $r_n$ is sufficiently close to 1, indicating a high numerical consistency between the modified and original systems.
+and solve the MBE model with slope selection using $\alpha=10^{-5}$.
+In Fig.\ref{Fig7.sub.1}, we present the energy curve obtained with a time step of ${\tau}=0.001$, which matches closely with the accurate energy.
+The evolution of $r^n$ is depicted in Fig.\ref{Fig7.sub.2}.
+It can be seen that $r^n$ remains sufficiently close to 1, indicating a high numerical consistency between the modified and original systems.
 The solution contours at t = 0, 1, 6, and 16 are plotted in Fig.\ref{fig:Fig.17}, which agree with the results reported in \cite{xu2006}.